ActuaryEmma/ActuaryEmma/README.md

 ### Hey, I'm Emma!👋

  I am a software developer.
-My stack:JavaScript , Ruby ,HTML and CSS
+My stack:Python, JavaScript , Ruby ,HTML and CSS

 <!--
 **ActuaryEmma/ActuaryEmma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.